-3. For those cutting, I’ve calculated energy intake at a level where bodyweight losses would be 0.75% per week, were the metabolism not to adapt.
+3. For those cutting, THE MACRO CALCULATOR SETS energy intake at a level where bodyweight losses would be 0.75% per week, were the metabolism not to adapt.

 But it will, and many people will find their resulting weight loss to be around 0.5%, which from experience, seems to be the sweet spot for busy individuals with real lives who can’t afford the brain fog that comes with higher caloric deficits.

 Additionally, the total nerds among you (love you guys!) who have been getting your macro calculators out to check my math, may have noticed that…